 The Equestrian Centre is a unique facility.
 Nine commercial businesses operate within the Centre, as well as up to 135 privately leased stables.
-There are five riding schools, an on-site equine veterinarian, two livery providers and a farrier service.
+There are four riding schools, an on-site equine veterinarian, two livery providers and a farrier service.

 The Centre provides accommodation for 197 horses.
 Equine facilities include three arenas (including two roofed arenas), a covered lunge yard, stables (both inside pavilions and outdoors), wash bay facilities, sand rolls and on-site float parking.

 The Centre is open to visitors and clients 5:00am – 9:00pm seven days a week, 365 days a year.